 If you like to shop for fun, try doing a no-spend weekend at home.
 Here is a list of activities you can do instead of shopping.

 For a print-out of

-6 – We limit the number of toys we buy our kids.
+6 – Limit the number of toys you buy your kids

 My kids get toys twice a year, Christmas and birthdays.
 They play outside…a lot.

 Minimalism doesn’t mean your kids have to go without toys, but there are a ton of benefits to kids having fewer toys.
 Minimalism taught us this, and it saves us money.